huggingface/transformers/docs/source/en/model_doc/hiera.md

 <small> Hiera architecture.
 Taken from the <a href="https://arxiv.org/abs/2306.00989">original paper.</a> </small>

-This model was a joint contibution by [EduardoPacheco](https://huggingface.co/EduardoPacheco) and [namangarg110](https://huggingface.co/namangarg110).
+This model was a joint contribution by [EduardoPacheco](https://huggingface.co/EduardoPacheco) and [namangarg110](https://huggingface.co/namangarg110).
 The original code can be found [here] (https://github.com/facebookresearch/hiera).

 ## Resources